IbrahimUWA/UnLoc/README.md

 ---
 ## Code and Trained Models
 Download the trained models and code of our paper from [here](https://drive.google.com/file/d/1hc778vA2NTmGwKNHrklTi57zBr7GQVNk/view?usp=drive_link).
 Total size is 1.31 GB.
+### Important Note
+Unloc is trained and tested under an Anaconda environment on Ubuntu 18.04 and using PyCharm.
+Therefore, it is highly recommended to use the same Anaconda environment and PyCharm to run Unloc.
+Please install all the required packages using both pip and conda.

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following papers.